conneroisu/conneroh.com/internal/data/docs/projects/cpre488-mp3.md

 This configuration works for ARM because:

-1. It uses the ARM cross-compiler toolchain via `CROSS_COMPILE`
+1. It uses the ARM cross-compiler toolchain via `CROSS_COMPILE`.
-2. It builds against an ARM-targeted kernel source tree (Xilinx's Linux kernel)
+2. It builds against an ARM-targeted kernel source tree (Xilinx's Linux kernel).
 3. The resulting binaries will be compatible with ARM systems, specifically a Xilinx Zynq platform.

 ## Boot Process Analysis